Daily Devotional

 Pascalion — Movable Calendar

-Sunday of the Nineteenth Week
+Saturday of the Twenty-Second Week

 Menaion — Fixed Calendar